steamclock/NiceArchitecture/README.md

     @Injected(\.userService) private var userService: UserServiceProtocol
 ```

+Our [example project](https://github.com/steamclock/NiceUtilities/blob/main/mvvm-ios-example/MVVMSample/UI/Posts/PostsViewModel.swift) contains a complete example of how you might use this.

 ## Error Handling

-Included in this library in a ready-to-be-injected class called `ErrorService`, designed to receive incoming errors through the `error` Subject.
+Included in this library is a ready-to-be-injected class called `ErrorService`, designed to receive incoming errors through the `error` Subject.

 View models can listen to `didReceiveDisplayableError` and handle the results as needed.